This post is updated as events transpire.

 - July 2014 — A court order to search the Sorenson Y-DNA database led to the false suspicion of a New Orleans filmmaker and ultimately to the database being shut down.

-- 2015 — Barbara Rae-Venter uses genetic genealogy to discover the true identity of “Lisa”, who had been kidnapped as an infant then abandoned.
+- 2015 — Barbara Rae-Venter used genetic genealogy to discover the true identity of “Lisa”, who had been kidnapped as an infant then abandoned.
 Learning her original identity led to the discovery that her kidnapper had murdered her mother.
 Rae-Venter and colleagues ultimately used genetic genealogy to identify him, too.

 - 2017 — The DNA Doe Project was founded by Dr Margaret Press and Dr Colleen Fitzpatrick to apply genetic genealogy methods, especially atDNA, to the identification of unknown bodies.

-- Early 2018 — Moore began working two Doe cases for a Texas police department.
+- Early 2018 — CeCe Moore began working two Doe cases for a Texas police department.
 Whether the databases had granted her permission to use their customers in this way is unclear.

 - 24 April 2018 — The Golden State Killer, a brutal rapist and murderer who had escaped justice for for more than 30 years, was arrested after Barbara Rae-Venter identified him through genetic genealogy.
 Days later it was revealed that GEDmatch database had been used without their knowledge.
 Not until December 2020 did the world learn that FamilyTreeDNA’s parent company had collaborated with the FBI as early as 2017 and that Rae-Venter had also used MyHeritage’s database without their knowledge.